choderalab/software-development/PYTHON_CODING.md

         return decoration_string + separator + decorated + separator + decoration_string
 ```

-## Know the basics of OOP design
+## OOP design principles can make your project sustainable
-The main goal of object-oriented programming (OOP) design is to provide guidelines to write **code that is fast to change, and changable without breaking backward compatibility**.
+The main goal of object-oriented programming (OOP) design principles is to provide guidelines to write **code that is fast to change, and changable without breaking backward compatibility**.
 In science, **breaking backward compatibility often means impeding easy reproducibility**.
 While this is especially important if you are writing a Python tool that other people will use, consider that you are the first user of your code, and learning about this principles (and when _not_ to apply them) can speed you up considerably.
 There is a [separate article]() with practical advices on Python library/tool-making.